-In the October of 1528, the Earl of Angus was threatened by Margaret's half brother, King James V of Scotland (the only surviving child of Margaret Tudor's previous marraiage to James IV) and sent the thirteen year old Margaret back across the border to stay at Norham Castle in Northumberland.
-Her mother made an attempt at this time to obtain custody but was unsuccessful.
+In the October of 1528, the Earl of Angus was threatened by Margaret's half brother, King James V of Scotland (the only surviving child of Margaret Tudor's previous marriage to James IV) and sent the thirteen-year-old Margaret back across the border to stay at Norham Castle in Northumberland.
+Her mother attempted at this time to obtain custody but was unsuccessful.

 Henry VIII, who strongly disapproved of his sister's behavior, did not wish for Margaret to be influenced by her, Margaret was made the legal ward of her uncle.
 After briefly staying at Berwick Castle, Margaret joined the household of her godfather, Cardinal Wolsey.
 When Wolsey died in 1530, Lady Margaret was invited to court, Henry VIII ordered a dress from his Great Wardrobe for his neice Lady Margaret, to welcome her.
 She stayed at the royal Palace of Beaulieu, where she lived in the household of her cousin, the future Mary I, with whom she shared her education and was to form a life long friendship with.